durga-ganabathy/sql-challenge/README.md

 This Challenge is divided into three parts: data modeling, data engineering, and data analysis.

 Data Modeling:
-After inspecting the CSV files, an Entity Relationship Diagram of the tables is created using QuickDBDLinks tool.
+After inspecting the CSV files, an Entity Relationship Diagram of the table is created using QuickDBDLinks tool.

 Data Engineering:
 A table schema is created for each of the six CSV files.
 The data types, primary keys, foreign keys, and other constraints are specified.
-Then I Imported each CSV file into its corresponding SQL table.
+Then each CSV file is imported into its corresponding SQL table.

 Data Analysis:
  1. List the employee number, last name, first name, sex, and salary of each employee.